 First is how long ago when did you when did you start Repurpose House?

 Shaina: [00:15:31] So the Rebrand to Repurpose House was in November of 2018.
 So we're about 10 months old 11 months old now.
 Yeah.

 Brad: [00:15:37] Yeah.
 Okay.
-So perfect and then what have been some of the challenges that you faced in starting it up because I know that you know, this is you're dealing with a team and outsourcers or employees or combination of both and then technology and then workflows and processes.
+So perfect and then what have been some of the challenges that you faced in starting it up because I know that you know, this is you're dealing with a team and outsourcers or employees for remote jobs or combination of both and then technology and then workflows and processes.

 Did it.
 Did it take a little while to.
 I kind of get that liked it.
 Was it starting small and then starting to grow up because I could see how this is going to be very systems and sop oriented as you get new people in you want somebody to come in and keep it standardized.

 Shaina: [00:16:10] Yeah hundred percent.
 So actually I built it to scale.
 And actually I actually have the great fortune of knowing Russ Perry of Design Pickle.

 I went to the Philippines with them doing video production to help him create videos for recruiting.
 So I got a chance to interview his staff, you know talk about what their experiences have been and then he sat me down.